 Tips for Automated Emails

 The writing is on the wall: automated email will continue to play an instrumental role in modern digital marketing.
 In fact, 73 percent of millennials prefer communications from businesses to come via email.

 Here are a few additional pointers to keep in mind.

 Develop good content to support your campaigns

 Monitor email metrics (open rates, click through rates, etc.)

 Cross-promote content on social media to build your email list

 You don’t have to do everything at once, but you do need to start somewhere.

 There are dozens of software programs that send automated emails, ranging from a few dollars a month to thousands of dollars a month.
-If you’d like help getting started, please contact me.
+If you’d like the help help getting started from a San Luis Obispo-based marketing agency , please contact me.
 I’d love to help.